 Starters must become familiar with the procedures for starting athletes who have disabilities.
 USA Swimming Article 105 addresses officiating swimmers with disabilities.
-Referees and Starters need to be familiar with the guidelines and become proficient in their use.

 For hearing impaired swimmers, Potomac Valley typically conforms to the guidelines presented under Article 105.
 The standard progression of four arm gestures is not as easy as it looks.
 It takes practice, and the Starter should spend some time practicing the sequence before the session begins.
 Pay attention to the fourth gesture, ensuring that the arm is dropped at the same instant that the starting signal is given, to the best of your ability.
-It is recommended that the Starter meet with any hearing impaired swimmers and/or their coaches, who have identified themselves, to review the starting procedure.
+It is recommended that the Starter meet with any hearing impaired swimmers and/or their coaches, to review the starting procedure.
 If a swimmer or coach requests a modification to this procedure, every effort should be made to accommodate the request.
 The Starter's heat sheet should be marked to identify the hearing impaired swimmer's events, heats, and lanes, including any relays.
 It is also recommended that the Starter perform the sequence of arm signals for several heats before the hearing impaired athlete swims, in order to gain additional review and comfort with the procedure.
 This also affords the swimmer an opportunity to clearly see the procedure before he/she swims.
-It's helpful to make eye contact with the swimmer when he/she is behind the blocks, a heat or two before the athlete swims, and nod that you are aware that the swimmer is there.
-Additionally, the Starter must be certain that the strobe is positioned so the swimmer can see it easily.
-The referee may make further accommodations to assist the swimmer.
-It is imperative that the Starter avoid doing anything that would draw attention to a hearing impaired swimmer or any athlete with a disability.
+It's helpful to make eve contact with the swimmer when he/she is behind the blocks, a heat or two before the athlete swims, and nod that you are aware that the swimmer is there.
+Additionally, the Starter must be certain that the strobe is positioned so the The referee may make further swimmer can see it easily. accommodations to assist the swimmer.
+It is imperative that the Starter avoid doing anything that would draw attention to any athlete with a disability.